ByAUJay

 - Result:

-- Transparent, tamper-proof reputation scores visible on-chain.
+- You get clear, tamper-proof reputation scores that anyone can see on-chain.

 Best Practices for Implementing On-Chain Reputation Systems